anton-bregolas/ProjectDenisToolkit/README.md

 #ProjectDenis Toolkit
 ========================================================================================
-#ProjectDenis Toolkit is a set of simple tools for building and updating the database for the project in tribute to the Sliabh Luachra music legend, fiddle player Denis Murphy (1910–1974).
+#ProjectDenis Toolkit is a set of simple tools for building, updating and testing the database for the prototype project in tribute to the Sliabh Luachra music legend, fiddle player Denis Murphy (1910–1974).

+[v.3.1]

++ Guided Help Tour with Help Popover Menu and animated transitions.
++ Stable Helper animations on page load and theme change.
++ Helper JSON with detailed tour comments added.
++ Helper scripts & styles separated into separate component.
++ Improved launcher handling cases of slow image load.
++ Arrow navigation now supported in all popovers.

 [v.3.0]